Marketing Realities That Stress Out People

 After defining your business, you should focus on describing the audience that you wish to attract.
 More than the age, it matters to realize whether you want them to come from the male or female population.
 You also need to think of what they do in life.
 E.g., are they working parents, kids, or millennials?
 Once you have a picture of your target market in your head, you may then start customizing promotional ideas for them.

 “The narrower the niche, the more targeted your marketing can be,” wrote Marty Nemko, PhD.
-“Also, narrow nicheing makes it easier to become a true expert in it and thus be more helpful to clients.”
+“Also, a narrow niche makes it easier to become a true expert in it and thus be more helpful to clients.”

 1. List Down Your Goals